jsomers/quizdash/README.md

 Change time limits -- shorter

-Do nothing when you hit enter in the game area

-Require at least ten questions

 How many people are waiting for a given game?

 Give hints (like fill in letters) if people aren't performing well